Everything You Need to Know About Google My Business Posts

 Text: You can have up to 1,500 characters in a What’s New post.
 This kind of post can act like a micro-blog post, allows users to go into more details, and really engage searchers with content.

 Image/Video: You can choose to represent your post with an image, GIF (real world example here), or a 30 second video (max upload size is 100 mb).
+You can add up to 10 photos or videos.

 - Add a button optional (if you don’t want to add a link you’d choose this option)